gbgabiola/100DaysOfCode/r1-log.md

 ## Day 81: October 18, Thursday
 **Today's Progress**: Done some Applied Accesibility in FCC.
 Learn more about the tech trends in pre-programming.

+## Day 82: October 19, Friday
+**Today's Progress**: Finish the pre-programming course and Applied accessibility challenge in FCC.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: